 Webcasts, Podcasts, Videocasts and Virtual Trade Shows.
-Webcasts, podcasts, videocasts, virtual trade shows and similar content bring informational sessions directly to attendees-desktops and, in the case of podcasts, directly to their mobile devices.
-As is the case with white papers, our users supply their corporate contact and qualification information to the webcast, podcast, virtual trade show or videocast sponsor when they view or download the content.
+Webcasts, podcasts, videocasts, virtual trade shows and similar content bring informational sessions directly to attendees desktops and mobile devices.
+As is the case with white papers, our users supply their corporate contact and qualification information to the webcast, podcast, videocast or virtual trade show or sponsor when they view or download the content.
 Sponsorship includes access to the registrant information and visibility before, during and after the event.

-Our branding offerings provide IT vendors exposure to targeted audiences of IT professionals actively researching information related to their products and services and include display advertising and custom offerings.
+Our branding offerings provide IT vendors exposure to targeted audiences of IT professionals actively researching information related to their products and services and include display advertising (including banners) and custom offerings.
 Display advertising can be purchased on specific websites within our network and against specific technology segments.
 These offerings give IT vendors the ability to increase their brand awareness to highly specialized IT sectors.